DataExMachina-dev/side-eye-public/README.md

 a gRPC request link.
 ![stacks linked through gRPC](images/grpc-stacks-linked.png)

 ### Debugging at scale

 Debugging a complex system involves a team of people working over a period of time.
-Ex-Ray is designed to support team collaboration.
+Side-Eye is designed to support team collaboration.
 Debugging sessions do not start with a blinking cursor; they start from a specification of what data to collect and how to organise it that was built over time by colleagues working on the same codebase.